-1 designed to use blackpowder, blackpowder substitute, or any other propellant loaded through the 2 muzzle, cylinder, or breech and that cannot use fixed ammunition.
-3 n Season for hunting deer: 4 5 (1) Authorization.
-Subject to the restrictions set out in Subparagraph (3) of this Paragraph and the bag 6 limits set out in Paragraph $(e)$ (f) of this Rule, antlered or antlerless deer may be taken with archery 0 7 equipment in participating cities in the State, as defined in G.S.
-160A-1(2), from the second Saturday 8 following January 1 through the sixth Sunday thereafter.
-Deer shall not be taken on game lands o 9 ( 2 ) within a city boundary.
-9 10 (2) Participation.
-Cities that intend to participate in the Urban Season shall send a letter to that effect 10 no later than April 1 of the year prior to the start of the Urban Season to the Executive Director or 11 his designee at 1722 Mail Service Center, Raleigh, N.C.
+(d) Open Urban Season for hunting deer:

+- (1) Authorization.
+Subject to the restrictions set out in Subparagraph (3) of this Paragraph and the bag limits set out in Paragraph (e) (f) of this Rule, antlered or antlerless deer may be taken with archery equipment in participating cities in the State, as defined in G.S.
+160A-1(2), from the second Saturday following January 1 through the sixth Sunday thereafter.
+Deer shall not be taken on game lands within a city boundary. - (2) Participation.
+Cities that intend to participate in the Urban Season shall send a letter to that effect no later than April 1 of the year prior to the start of the Urban Season to the Executive Director or his designee at 1722 Mail Service Center, Raleigh, N.C.
 27699-1700.
+Cities shall also submit a map of the city's boundaries within which the Urban Season shall apply.

+(3) Restrictions:

-Cities shall also submit a map 12 (2) of the city's boundaries within which the Urban Season shall apply.
-Restrictions: 13 (3) 14 (A) In the areas of the State where the Commission regulates the use of dogs as provided in G.S.
-113-291.5, dogs shall not be used for hunting deer during the Urban Season except a 16 single dog on a leash may be used to retrieve a dead or wounded deer in accordance with 17 G.S.
-113-291.1(k).
-18 (B) Only archery equipment of the types authorized in 15A NCAC 10B .0116 for taking deer 19 shall be used during the Urban Season.
-20 (e) Open Youth Days for hunting deer.
-Antlered or antlerless deer may be taken with all lawful weapons by individuals 20 under 16 years of age during the following days: 22 (1) The fourth Saturday in September and the Sunday immediately thereafter in all counties; and 23 (1) (2) The fourth Standay in September and the Standay information of the standard for the standar 23 24 this Rule.
-25 (e) (f) Bag limit ts.
-The possession and season limit is six deer, two that may be deer with visible antlers and four that 26 ss deer.
-Antlerless deer include males with knobs or buttons covered by skin or velvet as distinguished 27 • ptruding through the skin.
-A hunter may obtain multiple Bonus Antlerless Deer Harvest Report Cards 28 1 1 life Resources Commission or any Wildlife Service Agent to allow the harvest of two additional 29 per card for deer harvested during the season described in Paragraph (d) of this Rule within the 30 articipating municipalities, except on State-owned game lands.
-Antlerless deer harvested and reported 31 1 Iterless harvest report card shall not count as part of the possession and season limit.
-32 nagement Assistance Program.
-The bag limits described in Paragraph (e) (f) of this Rule do not apply 33 ed in areas covered in the Deer Management Assistance Program (DMAP) as described in G.S.
-113- 34 291.2(e) for those individuals using Commission-issued DMAP tags and reporting harvest as described on the DMAP 35 bag limits shall be set by the number of DMAP tags issued and in the hunters' possession.
-All deer 36 harvested under this program, regardless of the date of harvest, shall be tagged with DMAP tags and reported as 37 instructed on th e DMAP license.
-The hunter does not have to validate the Big Game Harvest Report Card provided - with the hunting license for deer tagged with the DMAP tags.
-Any deer harvested on lands enrolled in the DMAP and not tagged with DMAP tags may only be harvested during the regularly established deer seasons subject to the restrictions of those seasons, including bag limits, and reported using the big game harvest report card or the bonus antlerless harvest report card.
+- (A) In the areas of the State where the Commission regulates the use of dogs as provided in G.S.
+113-291.5, dogs shall not be used for hunting deer during the Urban Season except a single dog on a leash may be used to retrieve a dead or wounded deer in accordance with G.S.
+113-291.1(k). - (B) Only archery equipment of the types authorized in 15A NCAC 10B .0116 for taking deer shall be used during the Urban Season.

+(e) Open Youth Days for hunting deer.
+Antlered or antlerless deer may be taken with all lawful weapons by individuals under 16 years of age during the following days:

+- (1) The fourth Saturday in September and the Sunday immediately thereafter in all counties; and - (2) Thanksgiving Day and the Friday immediately thereafter in the counties listed in Part (a)(1)(D) of this Rule.

+(e) (f) Bag limits.
+The possession and season limit is six deer, two that may be deer with visible antlers and four that may be antlerless deer.
+Antlerless deer include males with knobs or buttons covered by skin or velvet as distinguished from spikes protruding through the skin.
+A hunter may obtain multiple Bonus Antlerless Deer Harvest Report Cards from the Wildlife Resources Commission or any Wildlife Service Agent to allow the harvest of two additional antlerless deer per card for deer harvested during the season described in Paragraph (d) of this Rule within the boundaries of participating municipalities, except on State-owned game lands.
+Antlerless deer harvested and reported on the bonus antlerless harvest report card shall not count as part of the possession and season limit.

+(f) (g) Deer Management Assistance Program.
+The bag limits described in Paragraph (e) (f) of this Rule do not apply to deer harvested in areas covered in the Deer Management Assistance Program (DMAP) as described in G.S.
+113-291.2(e) for those individuals using Commission-issued DMAP tags and reporting harvest as described on the DMAP license.
+Season bag limits shall be set by the number of DMAP tags issued and in the hunters' possession.
+All deer harvested under this program, regardless of the date of harvest, shall be tagged with DMAP tags and reported as instructed on the DMAP license.
+The hunter does not have to validate the Big Game Harvest Report Card provided